Shlomo Sanders, CTO, Resource Management, Ex Libris

 - Gradual development of the infrastructure to support linked data.

 - Education of libraries by exposing librarians to linked data features on a day-to-day basis.

-- Perhaps most importantly, visibly extending patron services through linked data, demonstrating that linked data is not only a theoretical future improvement for librarians.
+- Perhaps most importantly, visibly extending patron services through linked data, demonstrates that linked data for libraries is not only a theoretical future improvement.

 Our understanding of what can and should be done at this time has become more focused.
 For the sake of simplicity I will describe Alma as a combined track.
 Alma is adding URIs to MARC records and making those URIs visible to all librarians.
 Examples of such URIs include Authors, Subjects for leading authoritative authorities (LC, MESH, GND), VIAF, Languages and WikiData.
 See below for two examples.

 Making the linked data visible in various places in Alma helps support the multiple objectives described above.
 Every librarian that uses Alma will have access to the URIs, thus further educating the market.

 The image below shows a typical link to access URIs in Alma.